alvi00/My-Machine-Learning-Journey/django/readme.md

 3. then i had to install django by this pip install django

 4. then to start a project i had to write this - django-admin startproject alvi_project .

+5. then to start our main project i had to write python manage.py startapp main_project